gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## replicate

-Create a `ReadonlyNonEmptyArray` containing a value repeated the specified number of times.
+Create a `NonEmptyReadonlyArray` containing a value repeated the specified number of times.

 **Note**. `n` is normalized to a natural number.